Michigan Section PGA to Receive Special Award

-“This talented threesome reflects the best of Michigan golf in playing ability, service to the industry and the making and telling of Michigan’s wonderful golf stories, and Midnight Golf is one of those stories because of its remarkable impact on Detroit’s youth and the community,” said Greg Johnson, MGHOF committee chairperson, in announcing the 2022 class.
-“Mark your calendars now to come help us celebrate in October at the Hall of Fame.”
+“This Mid-Michigan threesome reflects the best of Michigan golf in national leadership, playing ability and dedicated service to the game, and the Michigan Section PGA hits on all three of those fronts with 100 years of impact,” said Greg Johnson, MGHOF committee chairperson, in announcing the 2022 class.
+“Mark your calendars now to come help us celebrate on October 29 at the Hall of Fame.”

 Faubel, who passed away at home in Arcadia in December of 2022 at the age of 81, was a native of Iowa who came to Michigan for the superintendent’s job at Saginaw Country Club in 1969.
 He was the first president of the Mid-Michigan Turf Association and served as president for two years and as a board member for seven years with the Golf Course Superintendents Association of America.
 Faubel also promoted turfgrass studies and research internationally, served with United States Golf Association (USGA) committees and started Executive Golf Search Inc. and with golf course architect Robert Trent Jones created a scholarship endowment fund.